Grant application costings

 The following text may be used as part of grant applications to outline the current sequencing and informatics capabilities at Exeter:

-The University of Exeter Sequencing Service operates one Illumina Novaseq 6000, one Illumina MiSeq, one Pacific Biosciences Sequel Single Molecule sequencer and several Oxford Nanopore MinION devices.
-Experimental design, library construction and sequencer operations are supported by two FTE Experimental Officers, one FTE senior technician and one junior technician.
+The University of Exeter Sequencing Facility operates one Illumina Novaseq 6000, one Illumina MiSeq, one Promethion 24 and several Oxford Nanopore MinION devices.
+Experimental design, library construction and sequencer operations are supported by two FTE Experimental Officers, one FTE senior technician and two junior technicians.

 In addition one FTE Experimental Officer provides informatics support for experimental design, laboratory and sequencer operations as well as downstream analysis.